-In 1948, the UK and US signed the UKUSA agreement, a communication intelligence agreement.
-This agreement was of huge significance to intelligence gathering and a factor in the close relationship between the UK and USA ever since.
+In 1948, the UK and US signed the UKUSA agreement, a signals intelligence pact that included a no-spy commitment.
+This agreement was of huge significance to intelligence gathering and has been a factor in the close relationship between the UK and USA ever since.
+The countries worked together intercepting communications, breaking codes, and then sharing the results.
 It soon became a multilateral agreement with the addition of Australia, Canada and New Zealand.
 This intelligence alliance is known as Five Eyes.

 UK’s involvement in Five Eyes

 The most prominent intelligence agency in Five Eyes is the USA’s National Security Agency (NSA).
 However, other prominent intelligence agencies include:

 - UK’s Government Communications Headquarters (GCHQ)

 - New Zealand’s Government Communications Security Bureau (GCSB)

 In the decades that followed the founding of the Five Eyes alliance, surveillance has progressed at an alarming rate.
 Indeed, with the growth of the internet and the onset of the digital age, there’s now a great deal of emphasis on monitoring the web and your online activity.
 However, this has also led to some revelations regarding programs and techniques used by Five Eyes intelligence agencies, including the UK’s GCHQ.